markus41/portfolio/docs/architecture.md

 1. Reads the team configuration file.
 2. For each participant entry, dynamically imports the agent class using `importlib.import_module(f"src.agents.{name}")`.
-3. Builds the AutoGen agents (e.g. `autogen_agentchat.agents.AssistantAgent`) and registers them on an internal `EventBus`.
+3. Builds the AutoGen agents (e.g. `src.agents.roles.AssistantAgent`) and registers them on an internal `EventBus`.

 All AutoGen import statements therefore execute when the team orchestrator is constructed.
 The modules remain loaded for the lifetime of the orchestrator.